 - Sell your music and merch on Bandcamp

-- Do your streaming through DistroKid, but don’t use their content matching/sync licensing
+- Do your streaming through amuse or DistroKid, but don’t use their content matching/sync licensing

 - If you do a cover of major-label music, do use their royalty services